IndustrieCreative/odoo_addons/web_tree_dynamic_colored_field/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module aims to add support for dynamically coloring fields in tree view according to data in the record.
+This module aims to add support for dynamically coloring fields in list view according to data in the record.

 Features
 --------

--  Add attribute ``bg_color`` on field's ``options`` to color background of a cell in tree view
+-  Add attribute ``bg_color`` on field's ``options`` to color background of a cell in list view
--  Add attribute ``fg_color`` on field's ``options`` to change text color of a cell in tree view
+-  Add attribute ``fg_color`` on field's ``options`` to change text color of a cell in list view

 **Table of contents**